HaigBishop/pillar-centroid-tracker/README.md

     installed on the machine, however the .exe file will only run on the Windows OS.
     Also, the .exe file is rather large due to the dependencies.

+(note: in September 2024 this repo was copied from https://eng-git.canterbury.ac.nz/hbi34/pillar-centroid-tracker)

 ## Dependencies